-Are you having garage door problems?
-Troubleshooting your garage door opener could save you a lot of time and money because you can spot the issue fast and rectify it.
+Are you having problems with your garage door locks?
+Troubleshooting your garage door locks could save you a lot of time and money because you can spot the issue fast and rectify it.
 The reason your garage door isn’t working could be because of several reasons.
 Knowing what these potential reasons could be, as well as what could be causing them, will help you enormously when it comes to fixing them.
 This blog will explain how to troubleshoot your garage door opener.

 Check the Garage Door

 This is the most common problem to troubleshoot with garage doors.
 However, as it’s such a common problem, it’s also relatively simple to troubleshoot.
 You should:

 - Ensure you’re within the proper distance range to use the remote control for the garage door.

 - Confirm that the garage door opener is plugged in.